 The Glaze Layer gives each piece of our pottery its smooth and shiny surface.
 Glaze is a hard opaque glass, which is similar chemically to household window glass.
 The powdered materials we spray onto the ware stick together and to the ware surface due to the addition of a binder.
 This is glue similar to wallpaper paste which will burn out in the early stages of firing.

-Some of our ware such as mugs and jugs are dipped into the glaze by hand and some such as plates are sprayed mechanically.
-After the glaze is applied mechanically, these items are placed into ‘cranks’ which stacks the ware up but keeps it separate.
+Some of our ware such as mugs and jugs are dipped into the glaze by hand and some such as plates are sprayed mechanically, supported through pre-heat on a spindle.
+After the glaze is applied mechanically, these items are placed into ‘cranks’ and are supported on three ‘pins’ which stacks the ware up but keeps it separate.
 The cups, mugs and cast items are foot wiped to remove excess glaze and all of the ware will be taken to be fired again in the Glost Kiln.

 Here at Royal Stafford, we decorate in a number of different ways depending on the type of ware and design.